 I cannot speak highly enough of the work being done under the school completion programme.
 Unfortunately, under previous Governments resources for this important programme were cut.
 Its move to Tusla seems to have led to many complaints from staff and teachers about how long it takes for the scheme and the activities to be approved.
 With everything else Tusla has on its plate, it is probably not the best body to be overseeing this.
 We also have a bit of a problem that it is mostly DEIS schools that can avail of the programme but now many students are travelling to Gaelscoileanna and non-religious schools.
 These students who would have been able to avail of the supports are no longer able to do so because they are no longer attending school in a DEIS area.
 Has the Minister given any consideration to placing this programme back under the remit of the Department of Education and Skills?

 On targeted work versus universal supports, and what is going on currently in the SCP, several co-ordinators were part of the consultation event and my Department is in ongoing engagement with them and one of them is represented on the task force.
 I hope there is enough of a vehicle or pathway for their engagement as we develop the blueprint for the SCP, listening to the concerns and the best way forward.
-The programme's works in schools in tandem with the home school community liaison programme and the work of educational welfare officers.
-The programme has never had a well thought-out policy base, not to mention a legislative one, upon which it can do its work.
-How that relates to other work that is going on in that context and that is why that is so important.
+The programme works in schools in tandem with the home school community liaison programme and the work of educational welfare officers.
+The programme has never had a well thought-out policy base, not to mention a legislative one, upon which it can do its work and and which outlines how that relates to other work that is going on in that context and that is why that is so important.
 We expect to have the blueprint published relatively soon and we will then move forward with the scoping of the programme itself.

 50. Deputy Anne Rabbitte asked the Minister for Children and Youth Affairs her Department’s commitment to devise more appropriate Tusla registration standards for childminders; and if she will make a statement on the matter.
 [30423/19]